Keerthi-1821/COVID-19_Data_Analysis_and_Visualization_using_MySQL_and_PowerBI_2020-2024/README.md

 # COVID-19 Data Analysis Project

 ## Project Overview
-This project demonstrates my skills in data analysis, including data cleaning, processing, querying, data analysis and data visualization.
-The raw and processed data are used to create tables in a MySQL database, which are then queried and visualized using Power BI.
+This project shows my skills in data analysis, including data cleaning, processing, querying, analysis, and visualization.
+The dataset encompasses comprehensive COVID-19 information from 2020 to 2024, covering details about deaths, cases, vaccinations, and more.
+The raw and processed data were used to create tables in a MySQL database.
+These tables were then queried and visualized using Power BI to provide insightful visualizations of the data.

 ### COVID-19-Data-Analysis-and-Visualization/Raw_Sample_Data/ Folder
 Due to the large size of the original dataset, this repository includes a subset of the data for demonstration purposes.